 No matter the size or sector of your business, it is essentially impossible to accomplish your corporate goals without being laser-focused on sales.
 Sales are the lifeblood of any organization.
 Without obtaining repeat business from current customers and new business from recently-converted prospects, your business will struggle to grow.

 To address this reality, it is easy for members of the C-suite to look outward.
 They may focus on things like improving their go-to-market strategies and shoring up their sales pitches.
 While these types of tasks certainly aren’t irrelevant, they aren’t the only things.
-In fact, looking inward at your company’s internal sales structure and hierarchy can create immense value.
-Understanding the types of sales leaders that you need—and how they help your organization accomplish its sales and revenue goals—is valuable whether or not you are currently hitting your sales targets.
+In fact, whether or not you are currently hitting your sales targets, immense value can be created by:

 In this post, an experienced sales executive recruiter at Cowen Partners shares important insights about some key sales leadership positions to consider including in your organization.
 While you will certainly need to find stellar talent to fill these positions, understanding their duties and responsibilities can help you decide whether, and how, to restructure your sales leadership team.